manirani78/Rahul-s-1st-assignment/index.md

 ### **Research Projects**

-- **Financial compensation of energy user's using blockchain technology:** In this project, we employed [decentralized storage technology](https://web3.storage/) and blockchain to calculate the financial compensation of energy users based on their energy consumption data.
+- **Financial compensation of energy users using blockchain technology:** In this project, we employed [decentralized storage technology](https://web3.storage/) and blockchain to calculate the financial compensation of energy users based on their energy consumption data.
 We created a decentralized application using on-chain and off-chain solutions.
 We also performed comprehensive performance evaluation considering different blockchain systems, e.g., energy web chain, polygon, arbitrum, IoTex, etc, as this application is designed for large-scale energy users.
 This project is a part of blockchain integration in Hydro-Quebec's software platform.
 - **Smart contract-based energy markets** In this project...

 ### **Public Profiles**